gintonicai/documentation/mvp/inference-subchain-guide/best-practices.md

 * **Batch Process**: When possible, batch your requests to reduce overall API calls.
 * **Prune Unnecessary Tokens**: Remove redundant information from your prompts and responses.

-Remember, the key to mastering the Inference Subchain is experimentation and continuous optimization.
+Remember, the key to mastering the inference subchain is experimentation and continuous optimization.
 Don't be afraid to try new approaches and always measure your results.

 Got a best practice we missed?
 Let us know!
 We're always looking to improve and learn from our community of developers.